Small sponge balls covered with chocolate that look like lollipops. Have fun decorating them with your creative ideas!

 Thicker slices are better.
 Pre-roast in a 150°C oven until fragrant.

 - Chocolate pen, as desiredNote

 Dark chocolate, white chocolate, and/or any other desired color(s).
-Place in approx. 40°C water to melt and keep liquid.
+Place in approx. 40°C water to melt.

 - Small ball-shaped chocolates, as desired